 First thing is preparing your camera to capture infrared light.
 As the camera sensors filter out infrared rays you have to either:

 - Buy special filter which allows only infrared light to go through.
-You loose many benefits of the modified camera but you can still capture normal photos.
+You lose many benefits of the modified camera, but you can still capture regular photos.

 As modifying the camera didn’t sound like a good idea to me (as it would mean that “normal” photography won’t be possible) I decided to get the IR filter.
 I chose Hoya Infrared R72 filter.
 The R72 means that only rays with lengths longer than 720nm will go through.
-There are other filters allowing other ray lengths (like 900nm or 660nm) to pass.
+Other filters are allowing different ray lengths (like 900nm or 660nm) to pass.
 720nm is the border of the visible spectrum (i.e. light our eyes can see) and the beginning of the infrared range.

 Taking shots in IR doesn’t differ much from taking regular shots apart from a few difficulties – you don’t see anything through the viewfinder (unless you have modified camera)!
 Only complete blackness (because the filter is almost completely black and doesn’t allow visible light).
 So it’s even more difficult than in night photography albeit a bit similar.

-- You have to compose the image prior to putting on the IR filter.
-Otherwise you won’t see anything.
+- You have to compose the image before putting the IR filter on.
+Otherwise, you won’t see anything.
 It’s a great benefit of the modified camera because you would be able to see everything through a viewfinder in that case.

 - You have to focus manually.
 You can either focus prior to putting on a filter or focus on infinity.

-- It is necessary to use longer exposure times so the IR rays will get “recorded” (remember about the filter over the camera sensor).
-Eg. photo above was taken with 13s exposure at ISO 800 and f/10.0.
+- It is necessary to use longer exposure times so that the IR rays will get “recorded” (remember about the filter over the camera sensor), e.g. the photo above was taken with 13s exposure at ISO 800 and f/10.0.

-After taking a shot even with correct white balance you might have issues with your photo after opening it in Lightroom or Photoshop but this I will cover in a few days.
+After taking a shot even with the correct white balance, you might have issues with your photo after opening it in Lightroom or Photoshop but this I will cover in a few days.

-All this might sound a bit difficult at first but believe me the end result is worth it.
+All this might sound a bit complicated at first, but believe me – the result is worth it.
 Let’s look at another IR photo I took.